supasuge/GrizzCTF2024-Official/Web/Arigato_MrRoboto/README.md

 **Description:** What I wouldn't give to be normal.
 To live in that bubble.
 Reality of the naive.

 This is a quote directly from Mr.Robot, this is the hint towards solving the challenge.
-The answer lies in the robots.txt file.

 ## Build/Deploy instructions.
-1. `cd src`
+1. `cd src/app`
 2. Build the container:
 ```bash
 docker build -t arigato-mrroboto .